 I get up to help her look for the child and instead find myself helping a couple women trying to connect a completely different child with his parents.
 They are on it; I’m just trying to see if I can help, but it’s difficult.
 You’re never more than one room away from getting completely lost in this place.
 Give yourself time and you’ll find your way back to the main entrance.
 But how to search more than one room without losing these two and their momentary ward?

 A solution takes the form of a stumbling old man in mad scientist garb.
 I’ve seen him before.
 He gets lost in corners and regularly stands motionless for odd periods of time.
 Soon after meeting the women, our shambling scientist becomes a competent staff member with an intercom and a clear set of procedures.
 Unfortunately, the first step (getting the kid’s name and that of his parents) doesn’t seem to be getting anywhere.
-The kid is just to disoriented to answer even these questions.
-Another child is creaming in my ear.
+The kid is just too disoriented to answer even these questions.
+Another child is screaming in my ear.
 It’s disconcerting, but this child is already in her own mother’s arms, so that’s probably a good sign.
 Still those are blood-curdling screams for such a little girl.
 What has her so scared?

 “I don’t want to leave!”